How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 This will retrieve a list of articles, typically from bloggers, who have previously landed collaborations with hotels or tourist boards.
 Most bloggers include the term “all opinions are my own” in sponsored posts and collaborations.

-As previously mentioned I then delve further into the hotel to see if it is the right fit and something that MY audience would be interested in.
-I search the hotel on Instagram to see what type of followers they have and how many.
-I have found that I am more successful when pitching hotels with a smaller following.
+As previously mentioned we then delve further into the hotel to see if it is the right fit and something that OUR audience would be interested in.
+We search the hotel on Instagram to see what type of followers they have and how many.
+We have found that we are more successful when pitching hotels with a smaller following.
 Let’s face it if a hotel already has 200k followers they probably don’t need the press and are successfully booked out every night.

 If all else fails send a brief message on Instagram or Twitter asking for the contact details of someone that can help you with your request.
 Most hotels are happy to help.
 Typically my message goes like this.

-” Hello, my name is Nicola and I’m a travel blogger interested in collaborating with your hotel.
+” Hello, we are Nicola and Ronan and we are travel bloggers interested in collaborating with your hotel.
 Would you mind sharing the e-mail address of the individual who handles media and PR requests for your hotel?
-I would greatly appreciate this”
+We would greatly appreciate this”

-I save all the stats and specific details for my actual e-mail pitch.
-Don’t worry I’m going to be sharing the exact email I use with you guys!
+We save all the stats and specific details for our actual e-mail pitch.
+Don’t worry we are going to be sharing the exact email we use with you guys!

 How To Write A Successful Hotel Pitch